badaix/snapcast/README.md

 This app lists all clients connected to a server and allows you to control individually the volume of each client.
 Once installed, you can use any mobile device, laptop, desktop, or browser.

-There is also an [unofficial FHEM module](https://forum.fhem.de/index.php/topic,62389.0.html) from @unimatrix27 which integrates a snapcast controller into the [FHEM](https://fhem.de/fhem.html) home automation system.
+There is also an [unofficial FHEM module](https://forum.fhem.de/index.php/topic,62389.0.html) from @unimatrix27 which integrates a Snapcast controller into the [FHEM](https://fhem.de/fhem.html) home automation system.

-There is a [snapcast component for Home Assistant](https://home-assistant.io/components/media_player.snapcast/) which integrates a snapcast controller in to the [Home Assistant](https://home-assistant.io/) home automation system.
+There is a [snapcast component for Home Assistant](https://home-assistant.io/components/media_player.snapcast/) which integrates a Snapcast controller in to the [Home Assistant](https://home-assistant.io/) home automation system.

 For a web interface in Python, see [snapcastr](https://github.com/xkonni/snapcastr), based on [python-snapcast](https://github.com/happyleavesaoc/python-snapcast).
 This interface controls client volume and assigns streams to groups.